Revelation 3:20

 In Revelation chapter 4 John saw things in

-heaven that we will all see one day.
-John wrote in Rev. 4:1-3, "After this I looked, and behold a door was opened
+heaven that all believers will see one day.
+John wrote in Revelation 4:1-3, "After this I looked, and behold a door was opened

 in heaven; and the first voice which I heard was as it were of a trumpet